rhgraysonii/resume/resume.md

 working with another developer.
 Also planned and developed further products with core overall engineering team members.

+We later architected and implemented an entire ETL pipeline and API development framework using Python, Posgresql, mapreduce, Redshift, and Mesos/Chronos with the data science team to handle all API's utilizing this data and ensure constant availability of high-use tables.

 ### [Rustbelt Americana - Brand Image/Design/Web Dev](http://www.rustbeltamericana.com)
 Maintain and manage the brand image/design, all web solutions, and we marketing.